 “We are thrilled to welcome Kansas, Kentucky, Nebraska, and Ohio to the NICA community,” said Steve Matous, NICA President.

 Geographically, the addition of these states brings an increased NICA presence to the Midwest.
-With the new additions, NICA now has the capacity and infrastructure to serve nearly 80% of the country’s population, which puts them well on their way towards fulfilling their mission of providing every youth the opportunity to build strong mind, body, and character through interscholastic cycling.
+With the new additions, NICA now has the capacity and infrastructure to serve nearly 80 percent of the country’s population, which puts them well on their way towards fulfilling their mission of providing every youth the opportunity to build a strong mind, body, and character through interscholastic cycling.